Work In Progress

 Washington, D.C.

-She’s unsure if he’s sincere or joking, as he doesn’t break character.
+She can’t tell if he’s sincere or joking, as he doesn’t break character.
 Either way, she’s not in the mood.

-Sooner than she’d expected, William Beausoleil arrives.
+Sooner than Maureen expected, William Beausoleil arrives.
 She’d looked up his photo on the website of Driver Hamilton, whose K Street offices are only six blocks away.
 He’s in his early sixties, with unnaturally dark hair that she is sure is dyed professionally.
 Dark suit, Italian, tapered.
 French cuffs and minimalist silver cufflinks.
 Money talking, before he opens his mouth.

 She shakes hands with him as they share introductions.
 She’s old-fashioned, handing him a printed business card.
 “Maureen Dallas,” she says.

 “Call me Beau,” he says.
 He sits, picks up the green cloth napkin.
-As the waiter returns Beau nods in the direction of her drink and says, “Same.”
+As the waiter returns, Beau nods in the direction of her drink and says, “Same.”
 Counter-demonstrators gather on the west side of the park.

 He unzips his slim black portfolio, embossed WEB in gold letters.
 He sets it on the table near him, away from place setting.
 Inside she spots an azure plastic folder and a second sheaf of papers held together by a heavy binder clip.

 “I’ve admired your work since you were at the Post,” he says.
-“And your book.
-The one on Dubai.”
+“Your series on the arbitrarily fired federal workers.
+And your book, the one on Dubai.”

-“Do you follow my substack?”
+“So you follow my substack.”

-“It’s part of a service I get.”
+“It’s part of a service I get, following Washington politics.”

 “You’re wired into the intel community,” he says.

-“What prompted the change?”
+“Why the change?”

-“And the betrayal?”
+“And betrayal?”

 When Beau first made email contact, she found background on him, but not the CIA part.
-She knows his law firm is a D.C. fixture, a practice broad enough to handle anything from traffic tickets to Supreme Court appeals.
+She knows his law firm is a D.C. fixture, with offices internationally, a practice broad enough to handle anything from traffic tickets to Supreme Court appeals.
 Somehow Beau’s profile is very very low.
 He’s not a litigator, or his name would show on court filings.
 Even Driver’s website omits reference to any prominent clients or his legal specialty, if he has one.

 “I know your firm.
 But I don’t travel in circles where I’ve heard of you.
 No offense.”

-“None taken.”
-He offers a salesman’s smile.
-“Part of the value I provide clients is being behind the scenes.”
-Maureen interprets this to mean that his clients aren’t seeking publicity to get rich, but have already made a pile and are quietly buying influence to keep it.
+Maureen interprets this to mean that his clients aren’t seeking publicity to get rich, but have already made a pile and prefer buying influence quietly to keep it.

 The waiter brings menus.
 His praise for the daily specials is again profuse and ornate.
 She orders salad with blackened shrimp, Beau orders grilled sea bass: “These guys serve vegan dishes that taste like real food, but I was in a different mood today.”